What is SEO and how does it work?

 If you add your keyword phrase too often in your text, it is called keyword stuffing.

-Keyword stuffing is black hat, and even if it occurs by accident or inattention, it will result in your page being ranked very low, or even ignored by search engines.
+Keyword stuffing is black hat, and even if it occurs by accident or inattention, it will result in your page being Google ranked very low, or even ignored.